 From sophisticated bars to spit-and-sawdust shebeens, there really is a pub in Ireland to suit your every mood!
 For example, the well-known writer Brendan Behan (author of Borstal Boy) was supposedly thrown out of 720 Dublin pubs, but even after that, he was still able to find several hostelries willing to entertain him!

-And along the way, you’ll get to see the Ring of Kerry, the Lakes of Killarney, the Blarney Stone, the Cliffs of Moher, the magnificent Lunar-like landscape of the Burren before ending your journey of Ireland’s pubs in Dublin, with appropriately enough, a literary pub crawl!
+Along the way, you’ll get to see the Ring of Kerry, the Lakes of Killarney, the Blarney Stone, the Cliffs of Moher, the magnificent Lunar-like landscape of The Burren before ending your journey of Ireland’s pubs in Dublin, with appropriately enough, a literary pub crawl!